blawson69/PurseStrings/README.md

 ```!ps --setup 50:20:0:10:0```

 ---
 **GM Only** One of the first things you will want to do is configure PurseStrings for your game.
-After you have setup all of your characters using the `--setup` command above, use the `--config` command to see a list of your Party Members and the value of your **drop** variable.
-The config menu will give a link to change your drop variable as well as a link to add Party Members.
+After you have setup all of your characters using the `--setup` command above, use the `--config` command to see a list of your Party Members and the value of your **drop** and **showStock** variables.
+The config menu will give a link to change your these variables as well as a link to add Party Members.

 ```!ps --config```

-See below for more information about the **drop** variable and adding Party Members to the list.
+See below for more information about the **drop** and **showStock** variables and adding Party Members to the list.

 ---
 **GM Only** You may add characters to a Party Members list that persists between sessions.
 This will allow you to utilize the `--dist` command without needing player tokens selected.
 To do this, select the tokens representing the characters you wish to add and use the following command: